remix-run/remix/docs/discussion/concurrency.md

         <ComboboxInput
           name="q"
           onChange={(event) =>
-            // submit the form onChange to get the list of cities fetcher.submit(event.target.form)
+            //Submit the form onChange to get the list of cities fetcher.submit(event.target.form)
           }
         />